 As long as a health care provider serves LEP patients, it is in everyone’s best interest to make use of professional hospital translation services.

-It’s essential than every medical and legal translation be performed by a qualified translation service.
-A professional team comprised of translators with legal and medical expertise, copy editors and proofreaders is the best way to make sure that patient service agreements are translated as accurately as possible.
+It’s essential that every medical and legal translation be performed by a qualified translation service like Accredited Language.
+Our professional teams are comprised of translators with legal and medical expertise, copy editors, and proofreaders ensuring that your patient service agreements are translated as accurately as possible.

 Improved communication is integral to better care for patients, which is every health care provider’s goal.
 Obtaining proper patient service agreement translations, as well as translations of all other necessary medical documents, is critical to achieving this.